isavialard/TweetNaCl_binding/README.md

 ## Low level binding

 The package tweetnacl_h.ads is a low level binding used as an interface between C and Ada.
+It was generated using the  Ada spec dump compiler, then modified in order to avoid using pointers to pass the arguments.
+More types were created to take advantage of Ada strong typing, and the functions declared have been limited by pre- and post-conditions to ensure they are used with array of the right sizes, and sometimes padded with zeros on the first 32 bytes.

 ## High level binding